rcprcp/ChipsList/README.md

 # ChipsList
-ChipsList is a grocery list program with a lot of initial data, from the USDA.
+ChipsList is an example Android application - it's agrocery list program with a lot of initial data, from the USDA.

-* Worked with lots of SQLite database features - referential integrity, ORDER BY clause, JOINs.
+* It uses lots of SQLite database features - referential integrity, ORDER BY clause, JOINs.
-* Worked with lots of Activities to organize the code.
+* Structued with lots of Activities to organize the code.
-* Subclasses the BaseListAdapter to implement SectionIndexer to handle a large list of items in real time.
+* Uses Subclasses the BaseListAdapter to implement SectionIndexer to handle a large list of items in real time.
-* walks through the device's SMS database to look for grocery list items sent by other ChipsList users.
+* Walks through the device's SMS database to look for grocery list items sent by other ChipsList users.
+* can send an SMS message containing your grocerey list to people in your contact list - the recipient can consolidate the lists.

-It's a sample Android program, it works well enough, but has some rough edges -
+It works well enough, but has some rough edges -

 TODO:
 * needs to have the database code replaced or augmented with JPA/Hibernate.